Eating Disorders: Symptoms, Types, Treatment

 Synopsis: Information on eating disorders including anorexia nervosa, bulimia nervosa, binge-eating, eating disorder not otherwise specified (EDNOS), and purging.
-Eating disorders are psychological illnesses defined by abnormal eating habits that may involve either insufficient or excessive food intake to the detriment of an individual's physical and mental health.
+Eating disorders are psychological illnesses defined by abnormal eating habits that may involve either insufficient or excessive food intake, harming an individual's physical and mental health.
 Bulimia nervosa and anorexia nervosa are the most common specific forms of eating disorders.
 It is estimated 50% of anorexics will develop bulimia nervosa and 30-40% of bulimics will develop anorexia nervosa.
 Many times, it is difficult to differentiate between anorexia nervosa and bulimia nervosa.

 An eating disorder is defined as a continual disturbance of eating or eating-related behavior that results in the altered consumption or absorption of food, significantly impairing physical health or psychological and social functioning.